 - What Are YOU Grateful For?
 Episode #59 includes a beautiful set of Quote & Inspiration Cards in the show notes that you can download and print.

-- And if you want some ideas for cultivating gratitude in children ~ such as making a gratitude tree, or basket, or jar ~ check out Episode #7, Practicing Gratitude as a Family.
+- If you want some ideas for cultivating gratitude in children ~ such as making a gratitude tree, basket, or jar ~ check out Episode #7, Practicing Gratitude as a Family.